learn-with-trick/python/README.md

 # python
-python programs , tips and tricks for better code
+python programs , tips and tricks for better code.
+Got it!